MOohTus/ODAMNet/docs/source/pages/analysis/usecase2.rst

 .. tip::

-    :octicon:`alert;1.5em` Same command line, but you need to change :ref:`configuration file <configFile>`.
+    :octicon:`alert;1.5em` Same command line, but needs to change **configuration file**.

 We also propose to run an RWR approach using a **disease-disease similarity network**.
-In this network, rare diseases are linked together according their phenotype similarity whereas in the previous network they were not at all connected.
+In this network, rare diseases are linked together according their **phenotype similarity** whereas in the previous network they were not at all connected.

 We used a multilayer network composed of three genes network and one disease-disease similarity network (:numref:`multilayerCompo` - right, :ref:`genesMultilayerNet`, :ref:`similarityNet`).

-multiXrank defined vitamin A target genes as seeds.
+multiXrank defines vitamin A target genes as seeds.
 Over the 521 target genes retrieved from CTD, 480 are found in the multilayer and used as seeds.
 Using the RWR scores (i.e. proximity score with the target genes), rare disease are prioritized.
-We selected the top 20 and presented the top 5 (:ref:`Table 19 <useCase2_RWRSim>`).
+We selected the **top 20** and presented the top 5 (:ref:`Table 19 <useCase2_RWRSim>`).

 .. _useCase2_RWRSim:
 .. table:: - Rare disease prioritization using RWR score.
 The top 5 is displayed.